1993 Tehran mid-air collision: Collision

 Flight 962 was climbing at the direction of runway 29R, and at the same time the five Su-24s were descending to land on runway 29L.
 All five of them were separated one mile apart.
 One of the Su-24s, piloted by a crew of two pilots, turned left four miles west of the tower but did not have enough visibility as it was performing a go around.
 At this point, Flight 962 was nearing the Sukhoi fighter.
 Flight 962 and the Su-24 did not obtain visual sight of each other.
 At about 14:16 IRST, the two aircraft collided in mid-air; the rear engine and the tail of the Tupolev aircraft were torn off, and the flight crew lost control of the aircraft.
 Both aircraft crashed into an army depot at the town of Shahr-e Qods, near Tehransar, about 9.4 mi from Mehrabad.
-All 131 people aboard the Iran Air Tours airliner and both military pilots died.
+All 131 people aboard the Iran Airtour airliner and both military pilots died.